 Leslie Gustason, Guidance Counselor

-Leslie brings an MA in counseling and 30 years of experience in counseling and education to September School.
+Leslie brings an Master of Arts in counseling and 30 years experience in counseling and education to September School.
 She focuses on genuine, authentic and trustworthy relationships.
 Leslie creates a safe, open atmosphere for students to freely discuss their thoughts and feelings in both one-on-one sessions and larger gatherings.
-In addition to providing psychosocial support to our students, Leslie also teaches classes such as Mind-Body Wellness and Group Class to promote positive growth, stress management and well being.
-While our students navigate the turbulent teen years Leslie offers support and encouragement.
-Leslie also works with students’ parents, guardians and therapist to better understand and assist our students.
+In addition to providing support to our students, Leslie teaches classes such as Mind-Body Wellness and Group Class to promote positive growth, stress management and well being.
+While our students navigate the turbulent teen years, Leslie offers support and encouragement and works with students’ parents, guardians and therapists to better understand and assist our students.